MarinMakers/discord-bot/README.md

 ###Augmenting the Bot
 To add features to the bot, store your feature in a .js file inside the nifty directory.
 Then, within bot.js, require the .js file, and add to the commands object as shown in the example object.

 Each command includes a process attribute, which defines a function that executes your code.
-The function defined within this attribute should take three parameters - the author of the message that triggered the command, the channel the command was sent in, and the rest of the message after the call to the command.
+The function defined within this attribute should take two parameters - the message object, and the "argument" which is the message text trailing the command.

-You should also build your code to accomodate for a callback function to do things like message the channel or otherwise use the results of your code.
+You should also build your code to accomodate for a callback function to be passed as a parameter in order to do things like message the channel or otherwise use the results of your code.

 ###Developers
 - [Nathaniel Knopf](https://github.com/nathanielknopf/)